Ami14123/Explanable-Eldercare-Agent/README.md

 * It is small and does not represent a complete medical database.
 * It should not be used as a replacement for doctors, pharmacists, caregivers, or emergency services.
-* It may not cover rare, complex, or highly specific elderly care situations.
-* Optional Kaggle datasets are skipped if Kaggle credentials are missing.
-* The content should be reviewed by care professionals or medical experts before real deployment.

 ## Special Feature: